brandlewco/jesserieser-hugo-cc/content/collections/phoenix-open-espn.md

   As a golf fan, the 16h hole feels like a surreal fever dream.
 This unique fan experience, paired with a game that is quiet and meditative is paradoxical and atypical.⁠
+collection_content: >-
+  Photographed at the WM Phoenix Open's infamous 16th hole, these works are a confluence of my sport photography and my explorations of uniquely American traditions and rituals. ⁠

+  As a golf fan, the 16h hole feels like a surreal fever dream.
+This unique fan experience, paired with a game that is quiet and meditative is paradoxical and atypical.⁠

+  “THE 16TH HOLE at the Waste Management, which really is what locals call “the tournament,” that or the WM, is like an oasis of Coors Light in the Desert Southwest.
+It's a total anomaly on the PGA Tour, the one place where golf's whispered tones and dignified applause get flushed right down the port-a-potty, replaced by undignified trolling and ambitious cosplay.
+Over the past quarter-century, the 16th has cemented its reputation as "the greatest party on grass."
+This is golf at its Happiest Gilmore.⁠

+  ⁠No one at this entire tournament has a more futile job than the guys holding the QUIET PLEASE signs at the 16th hole.
+It's impossible to silence drunk people in silly costumes.
+They came here specifically to be incorrigible.
+Golf typically doesn't do silly costumes -- most fans tend to show up dressed like the players -- but the bleacher creatures at 16 are the exception." ⁠- Devin Gordon
 collection_description_alignment: center
 slug: phoenix-open-espn
 collection_blocks: